userdashboard/localization/readme.md

 # Improving translations

 The administration interface allows you to edit translations to correct errors.
-If you would like to share your corrected version the administration interface allows you to export the `translations-cache-LANG.json` file, which can be submitted to the [localization repository](https://github.com/userdashboard/localization).
+If you would like to share your corrected version the administration interface allows you to export the `translations-cache-LANG.json` file, which can be submitted via pull-request to the [localization repository](https://github.com/userdashboard/localization).

 # How to run the translation software